-Every year, Constitution Day marks the the ratification of of the U.S. Constitution on September 17, 1787.
+Every year, Constitution Day marks the proposal of of the U.S. Constitution on September 17, 1787.
 Although Independence Day and Presidents’ Day were marked as such for many years, it was not until 1940 that the seeds of a Constitution Day were planted.
 “I am an American Day” was celebrated on the third Sunday of May and celebrated American citizenship.
 The holiday quickly gained popularity across the United States and the date was changed to September 17 during the 1950s to better reflect the origins of American citizenship.
 The name of the day also became the simpler “Citizenship Day.”

 It was not until 2004 that Congress designated September 17 as Constitution Day alongside the existing Citizenship Day.
 This designation required all public schools and government offices to hold educational programming to promote constitutional literacy.
 The Jack Miller Center honors this important date every year by funding educational lectures across the country.
 These lectures further the Center’s mission of civic literacy and encourage citizens to learn more about our country’s origins.

 Below is a collection of resources featured for Constitution Day 2019.
 Browse these resources or jump from section to section by clicking the links below:

 Benjamin Franklin’s Speech at the Constitutional Convention, September 17, 1787From the Benjamin Franklin Historical Society: